Gold Vs Other Inflation Fighters: 10 Key Comparisons

 Since 1971, the price of gold has consistently correlated with the money supply.
 During rapid inflationary environments, commodities can yield higher returns.
 Gold's stability contrasts with the greater volatility seen in commodity prices.

 For example, in 2022, gold returned 0.4%, underscoring its relative stability.
-The performance of commodities is driven by their practical utility and demand dynamics.
+Commodities' practical utility and demand dynamics drive their performance.

 Gold Vs. TIPS and Bonds